 The dioceses we are currently working with, or are about to start working with, include:

-Norwich applications are now open.
+- St Albans applications are open.

-London applications are now open.
+- Chelmsford applications are open.

 Each diocese will promote the application window to their churches; those dioceses currently accepting applications are indicated above and you can click on the link to find out more information.